tatitati/programmes-frontend/docs/environments.md

 * `prod`: for running the deployed app in the Cosmos LIVE environment
 * `prod_int`: for running the deployed app in the Cosmos INT environment
 * `prod_test`: for running the deployed app in the Cosmos TEST environment
+* `prod_stage`: for running the deployed app in the Cosmos STAGE environment

 Both `prod_int` and `prod_test` inherit from `prod`.
 Only configuration parameters should need to be changed between these environments.